How to Saute Like a Professional Chef

 To learn more about what to look for in a good saute pan and how to purchase the best one for you, check out my Choosing A Good Saute Pan.

-The Right Fat - Butter or Oil?
+The Right Fat - Butter or Oil or Both?

-The Reluctant Gourmet uses a combination of the two.
-This way I get some of the flavor from the butter and a higher smoking point from the oil.
-What you cook and the amount you're cooking will determine how butter and oil you use.
+I use a combination of the two.
+This way, I get some of the flavors from the butter and a higher smoking point from the oil.
+What you cook and the amount you're cooking will determine how much butter and oil you use.

 How Much Fat?